brandur/org/drafts/alerting.md

-I'll try to avoid the truly obvious advice.
+Putting alerts on your production components is one of those well-known best practices that's cited almost everywhere these days; right up there with other broadly distributed truisms like "metrics are good" and "single points of failure are bad".
+Oftentimes though, there is still a lot of guesswork involved in its implementation, with developers or ops people adding metrics in areas that they think are probably places that are likely to fail.

-At Heroku.
+Working at Heroku, I found that following some basic guidelines was generally enough to avoid some of the worst pitfalls that are likely to be stumbled into while putting together a component's initial set of alarms.
+Some mixture of experience and intuition will always be involved for the best results, but that's something that will be built up by every engineer over time.

-## Advice (#advice)
+## Guidelines (#guidelines)

 ### Design for Granularity (#granularity)

 There's nothing worse than waking up in the middle of the night and discovering that an alert has gone of that doesn't have an obvious remediation because it could mean that any number of things have gone wrong.
 This inevitably leads to a drawn out investigation that's further slowed by the operator being half-asleep.

 This one may seem obvious, but there are quite a few types of alerts that seem like a good idea until a closer inspection reveals that they're breaking the granularity rule.
 For example, an alert on something like a service's HTTP `/health` endpoint is a very widespread pattern, but for which a failure can mean anything from a thread deadlock to its database going down.
 A much more powerful alternative pattern is to have a background process constantly logging fine-grain health information on a wide range of system telemetry, and using that to implement alarms that try to detect each type of failure condition individually.
+This will allow an operator to identity the root of the failure faster, and execute a quick resolution.

 A goal to shoot for here is to make sure that every alarm in your system has a 1:1 ratio with a possible causation.
 If receiving an alert could mean that more than one thing has gone wrong, then there's probably room to make that alert more granular.